What we can offer

 It is a very good visual way to demonstrate how land use can affect waterways.
 Following the demonstration, students are encouraged to suggest ways to mitigate and prevent contamination.

-We have four awesome new kits to lend to schools to support your students' environmental learning.
-We have Stream Study, Living Landscapes, Pests, and Beeswax Wraps/Zero Waste kits available.
+We have five awesome new kits to lend to schools to support your students' environmental learning.
+We have Stream Study, Living Landscapes, Pests, Beeswax Wraps and Zero Waste kits available.
 You can book any of these kits and we'll pop along to show you how it all works!
-To book, just email firstname.lastname@example.org.
+To book, just fill in this online form.

 Stream Connections is an educational resource for teachers containing information about freshwater and water quality in Southland.
 It includes classroom activities, curriculum links and step-by-step instructions for running field trips to streams.